Frequently Asked Questions

 What are my authentication options?

-• Duo Push: If the Duo Mobile app is installed on your smartphone, you can receive a push notification and can either approve or deny the authentication attempt.
-If you deny it, you can indicate that it was fraudulent if you did not initiate the attempt.
+- Duo Verified Push: If the Duo Mobile app is installed and setup on your smartphone, you can choose to receive a verified push notification when you log in.
+The login screen will display a 3-digit code — enter that code into your Duo Mobile app to approve the authentication attempt.
+You can deny the request and indicate that it was fraudulent if you did not initiate the attempt.

-• Pass codes via Duo Mobile app: If you have the Duo Mobile app installed, you can receive a single pass code by tapping the key in the mobile app.
+- Duo Mobile passcodes: If you have the Duo Mobile app installed and setup, you can receive a single pass code by tapping the key in the mobile app.
 This pass code must be used immediately.
-This is a good option if you do not have a good wireless or WiFi signal on your phone.
+This is a good option if you do not have functional Wi-Fi or cellular signal on your phone.

-• Duo Push: If the Duo Mobile app is installed on your tablet, you can receive a push notification and can either approve or deny the authentication attempt.
+- Duo Verified Push: If the Duo Mobile app is installed and setup on your tablet, you can choose to receive a verified push notification requiring entry of a 3-digit code displayed on your login screen.
 If you deny it, you can indicate that it was fraudulent if you did not initiate the attempt.

-• Pass codes via Duo Mobile app: If you have the Duo Mobile app installed, you can receive a single pass code by tapping the key in the mobile app.
-This pass code must be used immediately.
-This is a good option if you do not have a good wireless or WiFi signal on your tablet.
+- Duo Mobile passcodes: If you have the Duo Mobile app installed and setup, you can receive a single pass code by tapping the key in the mobile app.
+This passcode must be used immediately.
+This is a good option if you do not have functional Wi-Fi signal on your tablet.

 Can I set up Duo on more than one device?

 Yes, in fact you are encouraged to do so.
-When you are doing your initial setup, you may add as many phones (landline or mobile) or devices as you like.
-After that, when you are logging in you can choose which device Duo will send the authentication request to (via smart phone app, SMS text message, or phone call depending on what you chose).
+When you are doing your initial setup, you may add as many smartphones, tablets, or hardware security keys as you like (up to 100 for each MFA method).
+After that, when you are logging in, you can choose which device Duo will send the authentication request to (Duo Mobile app, SMS text message, or YubiKey depending on your setup).

 What if I have multiple NetID’s, one for university and one healthcare access?